 BG: I had an interesting conversation with D.A.
 Pennebaker.
-Um, which is not about film or digital but it was just saying something that, uh.
+Which is not about film or digital but it was just saying something that, uh.
 I met him and he’s a big long-time hero of mine in life.
 And D.A.
 Pennebaker made “Don’t Look Back” and many other things but just for that alone he’s in the pantheon of the greats.

-BG: And, um.
-And so I met him, and I was literally kneeling down ‘cause he was in a chair and it felt like,“We’re not worthy,” kinda pose, you know?
+BG: And so I met him, and I was literally kneeling down ‘cause he was in a chair and it felt like,“We’re not worthy,” kinda pose, you know?
 Which was fine because that’s what I felt with him, you know?
 And he was asking me “What do you do?“ and I said “I’m a photographer and I take pictures for rock bands.”
-And he says his father was a photographer and his father was always struggling, and you know, he’d- never making much money and he said “So I determined I was never going to be a photographer” and I said “True, you don’t make much money.”
+And he says his father was a photographer and his father was always struggling, never making much money and he said “So I determined I was never going to be a photographer” and I said “True, you don’t make much money.”
 And he said, “And besides, when I see a picture I want to see it turn around and talk.”
 And I said “Well, I kind of agree with you, I like that feeling, but making movies is, you know, takes way too much time.
-I get bored.
+I get bored.”
 You know, it’s way too involved to make a movie.

 BG: And then, uh, “I said, you know I took the picture of John Lennon with the New York City T-shirt.”
 And he turned and he said, “Oh, that picture’s talking!”